Sonti974948/Data_Au_Zeo_Diffusion/README.md

 # Data_Au_Zeo_Diffusion
-Supporting Data for "Stability and Dynamics of Zeolite-confined Gold Nanoclusters"
+Supporting Data for the paper - "Stability and Dynamics of Zeolite-confined Gold Nanoclusters"